Information for Landlords

 • Vacant care homes, nurseries and other suitable commercial properties

-EHSL is a non-profit provider of supported housing, established in 2012.
-As of 2023, we work with over 40 local authorities and a range of local and national care providers to provide supported housing services for over 400 people with various support needs, including learning disability, autism, physical disability, acquired brain injury and mental illness.
+EHSL was established in 2012 and is a Registered Charity (1211218) that provides supported housing.
+As of 2025, we work with over 50 local authorities and a range of local and national care providers to provide supported housing services for over 600 people with various support needs, including learning disability, autism, physical disability, acquired brain injury and mental illness.

 Supported Housing is a type of housing for people who need support to live independently.
 Tenants in supported housing are provided with care, support and supervision which is funded by local authorities, provided by registered care providers, and where applicable, regulated by the Care Quality Commission.
 EHSL charges rent to its tenants, which is generally funded via Housing Benefit under rules relating to supported housing.
 Rents will only be covered by Housing Benefit where the local authority agrees that the rent is at a reasonable level for the accommodation provided, and that the support provided by EHSL is at a more than minimal level.